Learning Modules Hide

-Chapter 5: Clearing and Settlement in Commodity Derivatives
+Chapter 5: Free Commodity Trading Course on Clearing and Settlement Process

 Assume you are buying a new car from a showroom by issuing a cheque.
 The car showroom delivers the vehicle (settlement) to you after the amount is received from the bank (clearing).
 Likewise, trading in commodity derivatives or any financial instrument involves clearing and settlement.
 Let us understand this concept in detail.